Welcome to today's edition of the Rush 24-7 podcast.

 But they had a problem.

-When I came out, when the Pope came out and and and uttered uh in his encyclical economic philosophy that echoed the strains of Marxism, I said so.
+When I came home, when the Pope came out and uttered in his encyclical economic philosophy that echoed the strains of Marxism, I said so, and they loved that.

-So they glommed onto the Pope because they they love the Pope because the Pope they thought made me mad.
+So they glommed onto the Pope because they loved the Pope because the Pope, they thought, made me mad.

 That's why they love the Pope, because they thought the Pope made me mad, and anybody can make me mad ain't all bad.

-And then they thought, well, hell, if the Pope is gonna go all Marxist On us on the economy, maybe, maybe the Pope will go pro-choice, and then maybe the Pope will go pro-gay marriage.
+And then they thought, well, hell, if the Pope is going to go all Marxist on us on the economy, maybe the Pope will go pro-choice, and then maybe the Pope will go pro-gay marriage.

 So they had a lot of hope.